 interest.
 Born in the oldest house in Cambridge?
 And a haunted one at

-had been a gift from Lord Fairhaven to the Cambridge City Council who then
+had been a gift from the first Baron Fairhaven to the Cambridge City Council who then

 into politics I can always say I was born in council house! and I was

 Roughton).
 The only person to have been at school with both the